CodeScop/Oge-Mai-Field-Guide/history/eventbestiary.md

 - **Introduced by:** Event Benchmark: Crash Landing
 - **Location:** All Event (everywhere in the game)
 - **Requirements:** Endurance: Battle 5 Minutes Continuously
-- **Multiplier:** Can multiply baseline rewards up to x4 depending on number of words written
+- **Multiplier:** Can multiply baseline rewards up to x4 depending on steadiness of writing pace
 - **XP:** Baseline: 10 XP
 - **Drops:** Baseline: 1 Fleet Token, 3 Coins